ZigMa: A DiT-style Zigzag Mamba Diffusion Model: Method

 \subsection{Diffusion Backbone: Zigzag Mamba}

-\textbf{DiT-Style Network.} We opt to use the framework of ViT by AdaLN~\cite{dit_peebles2022scalable} rather than the skip-layer focused U-ViT structure~\cite{uvit}, as ViT has been validated as a scalable structure in literature~\cite{sora,bao2023one,chen2023gentron}.
+\textbf{DiT-Style Network.} We opt to use the framework of DiT by AdaLN~\cite{dit_peebles2022scalable} rather than the skip-layer focused U-ViT structure~\cite{uvit}, as DiT has been validated as a scalable structure in literature~\cite{sora,bao2023one,chen2023gentron}.
+Additionally, the Hourglass structure with downsampling~\cite{hourglass,unet} requires selecting the depth and width based on the complexity of the dataset and task.
+This requirement limits the flexibility of the solution.
 Considering the aforementioned points, it informs our Mamba network design depicted in Figure~\ref{fig:block_zigzagmamba}.
 The core component of this design is the Zigzag Scanning, which will be explained in the following paragraph.

 \textbf{Zigzag Scanning in Mamba.} Previous studies~\cite{bigs_wang2022pretraining,yan2023_diffusionwithoutattention} have used bidirectional scanning within the SSM framework.
 This approach has been expanded to include additional scanning directions~\cite{liu2024swinmamba,liu2024vmamba,yang2024vivim} to account for the characteristics of 2D image data.
 These approaches unfold image patches along four directions, resulting in four distinct sequences.
 Each of these sequences is subsequently processed together through every SSM.
 However, since each direction may have different SSM parameters ($\mathbf{A}$, $\mathbf{B}$, $\mathbf{C}$, and $\mathbf{D}$), scaling up the number of directions could potentially lead to memory issues.
 In this work, we investigate the potential for amortizing the complexity of the Mamba into each layer of the network.